 SOURCE: Intelligent Living Corp.

-The structures utilize modular construction techniques including: partial structural insulated panels (SIPs), engineered truss joists (TJI®), high efficiency insulation and external rain screens that deliver ease of assembly, exceptional moisture control, thermal performance and structural integrity.
-First Nations designs allow for electrical and mechanical components to be centralized within a pre-fabricated module that combines a pre-finished utility space and bathroom with a common wet wall that services the kitchen area.
-This design approach allows for substantial shop completion and quality control of the electrical, water and drainage servicing.
+The proposed designs are based on the Company's Spirit series homes which include: partial structural insulated panels (SIPs), engineered truss joists (TJI®), high efficiency insulation and external rain screens that deliver ease of assembly, exceptional moisture control, thermal performance and structural integrity.
+The designs allow for electrical and mechanical components to be centralized within a pre-fabricated module that combines a pre-finished utility space and bathroom with a common wet wall that services the kitchen area.
+This approach allows for substantial shop completion and quality control of the electrical, water and drainage servicing.
 The module is designed with flexibility to accommodate solar, gas, electric or geo-thermal heat exchange systems for demand domestic hot water and space heating (http://mcm.bjb.ca/articles/mechanical-electrical-pod/).
-The higher end units are pre-wired for ILVC's "touch and control" Smart Home integrated monitoring and automation system for controlling environmental parameters, energy use, access and security, lighting, network, audio and video.
+The design of the single family units includes provision for ILVC's "touch and control" Smart Home integrated monitoring and automation system for control of environmental parameters, energy use, access and security, lighting, network, audio and video.

 Intelligent Living Corp., a leading provider of green building solutions, specializes in multi-strata property renovation and development, home and commercial automation systems and development and supply of small footprint, energy efficient housing for First Nations communities and emergency relief.
 Founded in 1994, ILVC is a member of the Canadian Green Building Council.